mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 I recently had a conversation about Java casting performance with Microsoft Copilot, mostly to test the model, but also open to learning something new.
 Very soon, Copilot suggested to generate a JMH benchmark for me, and being curious, I agreed.
-What followed was very interesting, because it became clear pretty quickly, that I had overstretched the capabilities of the model.
-This inspired the following idea: While JMH benchmarks are typically used to measure runtimes of Java code snippets, why not use them differently, by comparing the ability of different LLMs to create JMH benchmarks to answer subtle performance related questions.
+What followed sparked my interest, because it became clear pretty quickly, that I had overstretched the capabilities of the model.
+This inspired the following idea: While JMH benchmarks are typically used to measure runtimes of Java code snippets, why not use them differently, by comparing the ability of LLMs to create JMH benchmarks to answer subtle performance related questions?

-## The Rules
+## The Game

 Thus, I decided to run a competition between different models, which me being the referee.
 The conversation with each model would start with the following prompt: